 It depletes very quickly.

 You can think of it as your Usain Bolt of motivation.
 Great for short sprints, but it’s not going to keep you going in the long run.

 For that, you need something with more stamina, more like a Mo Farrah.

 And that comes from your purpose, your why.

 When you can tap into your deepest “Why” you will discover the motivation to keep you going when all seems against you.
-And you will become an inspiration to your followers and those you want to influence.
+And you will become one of those true leaders, inspiring your followers and those you want to influence.